matt-russo/pixelsynth-sw/README.md

 ## TO DO

-### Functionality/Basic Design
+### Functionality/Layout
-* resize image to window height or width
-* change control panel to separate (non-overlay) panel
+* move control panel to separate (non-overlay) panel
-* fix SOUND/IMAGE placement bug on small windows
+* separate SOUND/IMAGE headers so everything is visible
+* fix border issue on bottom right (brightness contrast misalignment, aspect ratio issue?)
-* choose/upload default images
+* choose/upload new default images
-* add hexatonic scales
+* add other scales/voicings (hexatonic, some kind of lydian voicing...)
+* quantize rotation? or remove it?
+* fix width of image drop down (long image names pushed it over edge)
+* try vertical downsizing to number of scale steps (or averaging) so data from all rows is used?

 ### Accessibility
-* keyboard commands
+* revisit keyboard commands
-* alt text
+* check/add alt text
-* alternative to dials?
+* alternative to dials? (or just increment with keyboard?)
 * research other requirements